You have three days in Amsterdam, what do you do!?

 The I Amsterdam City Card gives you access to museums, attractions, & public transport for three days in Amsterdam, and even bike rentals!

-Depending on how you’re arriving to the city, you want to try your best to make the most of the time you have.
-You want to be able to have a FULL three days in Amsterdam.
+Depending on how you’re arriving to Amsterdam, you want to try your best to have a FULL three days in Amsterdam.

-Three Days In Amsterdam What To Do
+Hotel Considerations For Three Days In Amsterdam

-Amsterdam Itinerary Day 1: Arrive & Explore
+Amsterdam Itinerary Day 1: Main Attractions

-Our first day in any new city is all about getting our bearings and seeing the must sees in Amsterdam.
-So, our first day in Amsterdam we went on a walking tour and visited the Anne Frank House.
+The first day in any new city is all about getting your bearings and seeing the must sees, and Amsterdam is no exception.

 Three Days In Amsterdam Must-See: Anne Frank House